gtegner/lava/README.md

 ```

 ## Evaluation
 After running experiments, evaluation results are saved in the `checkpoints/{model_name}` directory.
-Each model's directory contains two files:
-results_test.pkl: Contains the results of testing the model.
-results_train.pkl: Contains the results from the training phase.
-The model results are also saved in the tensorboard directory
+Each model's directory contains `results_train.pkl` and `results_test.pkl` which contain the training and testing results respectively.
+The metrics are also logged in the tensorboard directory `tensorboard/{dataset}` by default.

 ## Citation